 Classic investigative methods

 The last type of information source which can be relevant in asset tracing, are the classic investigative methods (other than the three mentioned above).
-Think of methods such as observation, dumpster-diving, interception of communications, using informants and so on.
+Think of methods such as surveillance, dumpster-diving, interception of communications, using informants and so on.
 Obviously the legality of these methods differs per jurisdiction and there are also significant differences between the application of these methods in criminal asset tracing compared to civil efforts to trace assets.
-Also, such methods generally require quite a lot of capacity, especially observation for example.
+Also, such methods generally require quite a lot of capacity, especially surveillance for example.

 Still, one would be surprised how much information a single investigator can learn by some observations in the surroundings of a target.
 Who is he with, who does he meet and where, which buildings does he visit, how does he pay his restaurant bills, what car is he driving, what does his trash reveal, etc. Obviously, like all previously discussed methods, these classic methods of information gathering are not a panacea, however should be seen as a source for yet another few pieces of a larger puzzle.